Can You Lose Your Salvation? A Critique of Calvinism's Answer

 "For since the creation of the world God's invisible qualities - his eternal power and divine nature - have been clearly seen, being understood from what has been made, so that men are without excuse."
 (Romans 1:20)

-But the truth is always available to us, to find and to understand and to believe.
+The truth is always available for us to find, to understand, and to believe.
 If we want to.
 The offer of genuine salvation is still always available to us, even to those of us who don't want it right now or who have wrongly convinced ourselves that we already have it.
 The Holy Spirit is still calling to all the lost people, pleading with them to see and accept the truth.

 God's offer of eternal salvation is comparable to the Passover, when God sent the Angel of Death to kill the firstborn of the Egyptians.
 God instructed the Israelites to put the blood of a sacrificed lamb on their doorframes so that the Angel of Death would pass over their house and not kill their firstborn.
 God provided a way of salvation, to be spared from the judgment He was going to pour out on the resistant, rebellious Egyptians ... but the Israelites had to accept it.
 They had to obey His instructions if they wanted to be saved.
 He didn't force them to obey; He called them to obey, He made His instructions clear, and then He left it up to them to accept His salvation or to reject it.